quarkslab/irma/brain/configuration.rst

 .. code-block:: bash

+    $ cd /opt/irma/irma-brain/
-    $ python -m scripts.create_user
+    $ ./venv/bin/python -m scripts.create_user
-    usage: create_user <username> <rmqvhost> <ftpuser> [quota]
+    usage: create_user <username> <rmqvhost> <ftpuser>
           with <username> a string
                <rmqvhost> the rmqvhost used for the frontend
                <ftpuser> the ftpuser used by the frontend
-               [quota] the number of file scan quota 0 for disabled (default: 0)
     example: create_user test1 mqfrontend frontend

-To create an entry in the database for the frontend named ``frontend-irma`` and which uses the ``frontend-rmq`` virtual host on the RabbitMQ server, simply run the following commands:
+To create an entry in the database for the frontend named ``frontend`` and which uses the ``mqfrontend`` virtual host on the RabbitMQ server, simply run the following commands:

 .. code-block:: bash

-    $ python -m scripts.create_user frontend-irma frontend-rmq frontend-irma 0
+    $ ./venv/bin/python -m scripts.create_user frontend mqfrontend frontend

-The quota sets to ``0`` simply disable the quota system and you will be able to launch as many analyzes as you want.

 .. note::